We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission. Here’s our process.

 Deficiencies in one or both of these vitamins can lead to easy bruising, unhealthy skin, and sunken eyes.

 Not enough sleep or poor quality sleep can cause sunken eyes and discoloration of the delicate skin just below the eyes.

-According to a 2017 report from the National Sleep Foundation, good quality sleep has the following necessary elements:
+According to a 2017 report, good quality sleep has the following necessary elements: